5 Reasons You Should Replace Your Storage Heaters…

 As one of the most expensive ways to heat a home, the bills from this type of system can be crippling, with householders paying on average £1,500-£2,000 per year.

-There are lots of individual reasons, however the most common reasons are;
+There are lots of individual reasons why you should replace your old storage heaters, & the most common reasons are;

 - Lack of control – They heat up through the night and release most of the heat during the day.
 Unfortunately, by early evening when it is getting cold, most of heat has gone and a secondary heater must be used.
 Homes can be too warm during the day and there is a need to open a window, wasting all that energy.